Cost Effective Monitoring – A few simple steps to bring efficiencies and improve lives.

 - There should be a current, minimum and maximum temperature display with an accuracy to +/-0.5˚C (+/-1˚F).

-The KoolZone Monitoring Platform and Sensors have been designed specifically with these requirements in mind, to ensure their customers are compliant.
+The cost effective KoolZone Monitoring Platform and Sensors have been designed specifically with these requirements in mind, to ensure their customers are compliant.

 The KoolZone Sensor technology, using LoRaWAN, can monitor the vaccine from within the most extreme environments such as fridges and freezers.
 The sensors can collect the temperature of a storage unit from the point of manufacture, during transportation, right up to and including its final destination (cold chain).
 Combining the temperature sensors with door opening and power supply sensors can provide the customer with a full perspective of what is happening to their vaccines.
 If a door is left open it can expose vaccines to light, which can also reduce their potency.
 Likewise, if the power to the storage unit gets disrupted it can ruin a whole supply, but with a pre-warning of a disruption a customer can take the necessary action before the temperature inside the storage unit changes.

-The KoolZone Monitoring Platform monitors these sensors and records the necessary data at the pre-defined intervals.
+The KoolZone Monitoring Platform monitors these sensors and records the necessary data at pre-defined intervals.
 Should the temperature move out of its pre-defined range within the storage unit, an alert can be sent by text, email or phone to designated individuals responsible for the goods.
-At any point in time reports can be produced for any compliance reporting that may be required.
-This all round solution, gives peace of mind to manufacturers, medical transportation services and hospitals, to know they are doing what they do best – saving lives.
+At any point in time, reports can be produced for any compliance reporting that may be required.
+This all round, cost effective solution, gives peace of mind to manufacturers, medical transportation services and hospitals, to know they are doing what they do best – saving lives.